 - There will be monthly check-ins for authors.

 - They are not mandatory but encouraged.

 - You will receive a site announcement with a link to a new topic on the forum where check-in/updates can be posted.

 The Throwing Down Phase

-This is when shit gets real.
-This is where you have to put up. (or throw down.
+Shit gets real.
+This is where you have to put up.
+(Or throw down.
 Whatever.)

 - Authors need to have most of their rough draft done, and then it’s time to get matched up with an artist.

 - Authors submit their rough drafts through the submission form on the site no later than 3/15.

 - Rough drafts must be 80% of the expected story length.
 A 100k story needs 80k.
 A 50k story needs 40k.